The world has grown hugely interested in South Korea. This is mainly because of K-pop, K-dramas, great food, and their rich culture!

 Violent Crime in South Korea

-Believe it or not, tourists are rarely targeted even when these crimes do happen – it could possibly be because you never really know what to expect when interacting with someone from another place!
+Believe it or not, tourists are rarely targeted even when these crimes do happen – it could be because you never really know what to expect when interacting with someone from another place!
 As long as you keep an eye on your valuables as you would in any major city that you’re not familiar with, you’ll be totally fine.

 Traffic in South Korea

-You haven’t seen aggressive driving until you’ve almost been hit by a distracted driver in Seoul, so make sure cars see you before you cross the street – yes, even in a crosswalk!
+You haven’t seen aggressive driving until a distracted driver has almost hit you in Seoul, so make sure cars see you before you cross the street – yes, even in a crosswalk!
 Just because you have the right of way doesn’t mean the driver of that fast red car isn’t going to try to cut you off.